 Research has consistently found that autism is largely genetic, though outside environmental factors may also play a role.
 Differences have also been in found in the brains of autistic children compared to those without autism.
 In essence, autism is a complex disorder, the causes of which are not fully understood and are still being researched.

 Autism symptoms manifest themselves in different ways in different people.
 While some autistic patients do have intellectual disabilities, many autistic patients have average or above-average intelligence, including the presence of autistic savants.

-Other autism patients struggle to communicate verbally, though they can learn to communicate non-verbally with patience and help from the experts like those at Developmental Pediatrics of Central Jersey.
+Other autism patients struggle to communicate verbally, though they can learn to communicate non-verbally with patience and help from the experts like those at Clinic For Special Children.
 Accepting, respecting, and supporting autistic patients can go a long way in helping them live a long and healthy life.